IrvingF7/my_project_list/README.md

 ## Projects
 - EVSIvsLSTM
   - A research project of BEST Lab at UC Berkeley that explore adaptive mobile sensor placement using the concept of Expected Value of Information and deep learning.
 More details can be found in the paper.
+Work presented at IMECE 2021.
   - [Github Link](https://github.com/BerkeleyExpertSystemTechnologiesLab/EVSIvsLSTM)
   - [Paper Link](https://arxiv.org/abs/2111.07552)